VPVasP/VPVasP/README.md

 - Good Knowledge in data formats such as XML and JsonUtility within Unity.
 - Fluent in Multiplayer Solutions Such as Photon, Netcode For Gameobjects.
 - Adept at creating Tools within the Unity Engine.
+- Proficient in developing fundamental game mechanics and prototypes.
+- Skilled in creating essential game mechanics and prototypes.
+- Skilled in debugging code and resolving issues.
+- Great in time management and resources.
+- Great communication skills for Team Work Communication in both English and Greek.
 - Proficient in C# Desktop Development With Windows Presentation Foundation and XAML.
 - Fluent in C# Web Development (Razor WebAssembly), ASP.NET Core.
 - Proficient in C# Console Development in .NET,.NET Core.